Cracks in Your Garage Floor? Here’s What To Do

-Garage floor cracks may look like your house is going to be a special effect in an earthquake movie.
+Garage floor cracks may look like your house will be a special effect in an earthquake movie.
 But even if they’re a bit unsettling, they’re very common.
 You do not have to worry about most of them.

 It May Not Be a Crack

-• A cold joint forms when a worker pours a section of concrete next to another section that has already hardened.
+- A cold joint forms when a worker pours a concrete section next to another already hardened section.

-• Because contractors realize that concrete is going to crack, they want to control where the crack will happen.
-They do this by putting control or contraction joints in the floor about 10 to 20 feet apart in both directions.
-A typical two-car garage can have joints separating the floor into four separate slabs.
-These joints weaken the concrete at specific points, so any cracks can happen at the joint in a straight line, instead of wildly across the entire floor.
+- Because contractors realize that concrete will crack eventually, they want to control where it will happen.
+They do this by putting control or contraction joints on the floor about 10 to 20 feet apart in both directions.
+A typical two-car garage can have joints separating the floor into four slabs.
+These joints weaken the concrete at specific points, so any cracks can happen at the joint in a straight line instead of wildly across the entire floor.

 What to Look At